1985 Michigan State Spartans football team

-The 1985 Michigan State Spartans football team represented Michigan State University in the 1985 Big Ten Conference football season.
-In their third season under head coach George Perles, the Spartans compiled a 7–5 overall record (5–3 against Big Ten opponents), finished in a tie for fourth place in the Big Ten Conference, and lost to Georgia Tech in the 1985 Hall of Fame Classic.
+The 1985 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1985 Big Ten football season.
+In their third season under head coach George Perles, the Spartans compiled a 7–5 record (5–3 in conference games), tied for fourth place in the Big Ten, and outscored opponents by a total of 244 to 202.
+In two games against ranked opponents, they lost to No. 1 Iowa and No. 3 Michigan.
+They concluded the season with a loss to Georgia Tech in the 1985 All-American Bowl.

+Michigan State running back Lorenzo White led the country with 2,066 rushing yards (total including bowl game), finished fourth in the voting for the 1985 Heisman Trophy, and was a consensus first-team pick on the 1985 All-America college football team.
+The team's other statistical leaders included quarterback Dave Yarema with 755 passing yards and wide receiver Mark Ingram Sr. with 31 receptions and 675 receiving yards.

-Six Spartans were recognized by the Associated Press (AP) and/or the United Press International (UPI) on the 1984 All-Big Ten Conference football team: running back Lorenzo White (AP-1; UPI-1); offensive guard John Wojciechowski (AP-1); offensive tackle Steve Bogdalek (AP-2); linebacker Shane Bullough (AP-2); defensive back Phil Parker (UPI-1); and punter Greg Montgomery (AP-1).
+Six Spartans were recognized by the Associated Press (AP) and/or the United Press International (UPI) on the 1985 All-Big Ten Conference football team: Lorenzo White (AP-1; UPI-1); offensive guard John Wojciechowski (AP-1); offensive tackle Steve Bogdalek (AP-2); linebacker Shane Bullough (AP-2); defensive back Phil Parker (UPI-1); and punter Greg Montgomery (AP-1).

+The team played its home games at Spartan Stadium in East Lansing, Michigan.